joejag/aws_exam_notes/ec2.md

   - Changes are immediate
   - Security Groups can be shared between EC2 instances.
   - An EC2 instance can have multiple Security Groups attached
-  - Securituy Groups are stateful (inbound is auto allowed for outbound)
+  - Security Groups are stateful (inbound is auto allowed for outbound)
   - Cannot block specific ip addresses with SG.
 You must use NACL instead
-  - You can set Allow rules, nut not Deny rules
+  - You can set Allow rules, but not Deny rules

 ## EBS Volumes: 101